eringrand/astropic/README.md

 Example
 -------

-This is a basic example to retrive APOD data.
+This is a basic example to retrieve APOD data.

 ### Basic Example